 How do I request a work order for something in my room to be repaired?

 Immediately notify the Resident Assistant or Hall Director to request that a work order be submitted detailing the reason for the request.
 Be patient, as it may take a few days to get to your request.
 If it has been longer than 3 days since you turned in the work order, please notify your RA again or contact your coordinator.
+You may also submit a work order for your hall by calling our Building Services at 318-257-4038.

 I need to move in before the halls officially open, is this possible?